pytorch-fdn/ambassador-program/README.md

 ## ❓ Frequently Asked Questions (FAQ)

 ### What is the PyTorch Foundation Initiatives repository?
-This repository is a public space where community members can nominate individuals, propose new initiatives, and request participation in PyTorch Foundation programs such as the Ambassador Program, OSPO Outreach, and Speakers Bureau.
+This repository is a public space where community members can nominate individuals and request participation in PyTorch Foundation programs such as the Ambassador Program, OSPO Outreach, and Speakers Bureau.

 ### Who can submit a nomination or proposal?
-Anyone from the community can submit a nomination or proposal through GitHub Issues.
+Anyone from the community can submit a nomination.
 We encourage developers, researchers, educators, and advocates to participate.

 ### How are nominations reviewed and approved?
 Once a nomination is submitted, it will be reviewed by the PyTorch Foundation team.
 Discussions and feedback may take place within the issue before a decision is made.
-Approved nominations are moved to a private repository for further processing.

 ### Can I nominate myself for a program?
 Yes, self-nominations are allowed.
 If you believe you are a good fit for one of the programs, feel free to submit a nomination.